Counting the minimum number of arcs in an oriented graph having weak diameter 2: Proof of Theorem

 Finally we are ready to prove Theorem~\ref{thm:incr}.

-\textit{Proof of Theorem~\ref{thm:incr}.} Let $\overrightarrow{H}$ be an absolute oriented clique on $(n+1)$ vertices having exactly $f_2(n)$ arcs for some $n \geq 1$.
-If we can show the existence of an absolute oriented clique on $n$ vertices having strictly less than $f_2(n+1)$ arcs, then we are done.
+\textit{Proof of Theorem~\ref{thm:incr}.} Let $\overrightarrow{H}$ be an absolute oriented clique of order $n + 1$ having exactly $f_2(n + 1)$ arcs for some $n \geq 1$.
+We wish to show the existence of an absolute oriented clique on $n$ vertices having strictly less than $f_2(n + 1)$ arcs.